ttasovac/tei-pynotator/README.md

 Original team members: Roman Bleier, Angelo Mario Del Grosso, Silke Jagodzinski, Ludovica Marinucci, Sinai Rusinek, Toma Tasovac, Alex Tsitos

+This project is still in its very early stages and really no more than a proof of concept.

 Requirements
 ------------